Major Mitchell's Cockatoo

 Diet and Nutrition

-Major Mitchell’s cockatoos are herbivores (granivores) and eat mainly the seeds of native and exotic melons and seeds from several pine species.
+Major Mitchell’s cockatoos are herbivores (granivores).
+They eat mainly the seeds of native and exotic melons and seeds from several pine species.
 They also eat waste cereal grain, the seeds of several weed species, and insect larvae from branches.

 Mating Habits